 Product Overview - Product Description

 Shiny Hiney™ is a suspension applied by squirting to the hind end twice daily.
 Ideally, the product should be applied prior to the onset of diarrhea (observation of loose stools).
-An application is quick, innocuous and requires virtually no labor and with no mess or clean up.
-Fecal material does not adhere to the animal and runs off with areas where applied having a shiny appearance (due to the natural oils in the product).
+An application is quick, innocuous, and requires virtually no labor and with no mess or clean up.
+Fecal material does not adhere to the animal and runs off with the area where applied to have a shiny appearance (due to the natural oils in the product).

 With the high percentage of foals experiencing diarrhea, virtually every foal has a use for the product.
 Shiny Hiney™ potentially should be a component of the traditional “foaling kit” along with the naval dip, thermometer, and enema.
 Additionally, horses of all ages experiencing diarrhea can make use of the product making all horse owners and veterinary hospitals logical markets.

 Blood-Horse magazine recently published an extensive overview of the dangers of 'Diarrhea in Young Foals' that mentions our product as one of the only commercial products available to treat the symptoms of this condition.
 Follow the previous link for in-depth information.